This article has links to products and services we recommend, which we may make a commission from.

 You’ll also find Tum Hoi Dong, which is a papaya salad with marinated shellfish.
 Yum Suo Saknakorn is another popular northeastern style salad with rice vermicelli noodles.

-If you are pork fan, you will enjoy Tum Kor Moo Yang, which is the spicy salad mixed with grilled pork neck meat.
+If you are a pork fan, you will enjoy Tum Kor Moo Yang, which is a spicy salad mixed with grilled pork neck meat.

-Whichever way you prefer to have this iconic Thai salad, be sure to savor the flavors of this food in Chiang Mai.
-Better yet, take a cooking class and learn how to make green papaya salad.
+Whichever way you prefer to have this iconic Thai salad, be sure to savor the various preparation styles of this popular food in Chiang Mai.

 Best Chiang Mai Restaurant to Eat Green Papaya Salad in Chiang Mai